MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

    * As a library for accessing and manipulating data stored in NMR-STAR format files.

-      * Create :class:`~nmrstarlib.nmrstarlib.StarFile` generator function that will generate (yield) one :class:`~nmrstarlib.nmrstarlib.StarFile` at a time.
+      * Create the :class:`~nmrstarlib.nmrstarlib.StarFile` generator function that will generate (yield) single :class:`~nmrstarlib.nmrstarlib.StarFile` instance at a time.

-      * Process each :class:`~nmrstarlib.nmrstarlib.StarFile` object:
+      * Process each :class:`~nmrstarlib.nmrstarlib.StarFile` instance:

-         * Process in a for-loop one file at a time.
+         * Process NMR-STAR files in a for-loop one file at a time.
-         * Process as an iterator calling :py:func:`next` function.
+         * Process as an iterator calling the :py:func:`next` built-in function.
-         * Convert generator to a list of :class:`~nmrstarlib.nmrstarlib.StarFile` objects.
+         * Convert the generator into a list of :class:`~nmrstarlib.nmrstarlib.StarFile` objects.

    * As a command-line tool:

-      * Convert data from NMR-STAR format to JSON format or from JSON format to NMR-STAR format.
+      * Convert from NMR-STAR file format into its equivalent JSON file format and visa versa.
       * Visualize (organize) assigned chemical shift values.

 Read :doc:`tutorial` to learn more and see code examples on using :mod:`nmrstarlib` as a library